ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 read;

-# a block after a character test
+# a one-line block after a character class test

 [\n] { clear; a+; }